Want to create a delightful customer experience online? With Traditional Chatbot or Domain Specific Conversational AI Platform?

 Domain-specific conversational AI can turn conversations into a pleasant one by handing over the conversation at the right moment to a human agent.
 Not just stop there, but also allow the individual agent to replay the conversation, make him aware of what the shopper did right before connecting to him and resume the conversation from exactly the place where AI switched over – all this in a seamless experience for the shopper.

-In summary, domain-specific conversational AI platforms that understands your specific product segment or industry and comes pre-loaded with its own intelligence (intents library, entities library, etc) can help you jumpstart your journey towards creating a delightful customer experience.
+In summary, domain-specific conversational AI platforms that understand your specific product segment or industry and comes pre-loaded with its own intelligence (intents library, entities library, etc) can help you jumpstart your journey towards creating a delightful customer experience.

 Curious Much?
 Let me know your thoughts at firstname.lastname@example.org and let’s start a conversation.